Affine Grassmannians and the geometric Satake in mixed characteristic: Introduction

-\begin{thm} The monoidal functor $\on{H}^*$ factors as the composition of an equivalence of monoidal categories from $\on{P}_{L^+G}(\Gr_G)$ to the category $\on{Rep}_{\Ql}(\hat{G})$ of finite dimensional representations of the Langlands dual group $\hat{G}$ over $\Ql$ and the forgetful functor $\on{Rep}_{\Ql}(\hat{G})\to \on{Vect}_{\Ql}$. \end{thm} The theorem in particular implies that there exist the commutativity constraints of $\on{P}_{L^+G}(\Gr_G)$ such that $\on{H}^*$ is a tensor functor.
-In the equal characteristic situation, such constraints come from the interpretation of convolution products as fusion products (cf. \cite[\S 5]{MV} or \cite[\S 5.3.17]{BD}).
-It is unlikely that the fusion product could exist in mixed characteristic so it is probably surprising that we can still establish these constraints in the current setting.
+\begin{thm} The monoidal functor $\on{H}^*$ factors as the composition of an equivalence of monoidal categories from $\on{P}_{L^+G}(\Gr_G)$ to the category $\on{Rep}_{\Ql}(\hat{G})$ of finite dimensional representations of the Langlands dual group $\hat{G}$ over $\Ql$ and the forgetful functor from $\on{Rep}_{\Ql}(\hat{G})$ to the category $\on{Vect}_{\Ql}$ of finite dimensional $\Ql$-vector spaces. \end{thm} The theorem in particular implies that there exist the commutativity constraints of $\on{P}_{L^+G}(\Gr_G)$ such that $\on{H}^*$ is a tensor functor.
+In equal characteristic, such constraints come from the interpretation of the convolution product as the fusion product (cf. \cite[\S 5]{MV} or \cite[\S 5.3.17]{BD}).
+As the fusion product currently does not exist in mixed characteristic\footnote{But we note that the recent work Scholze on diamonds opens a door to this direction.
+See \cite{SW}.}, it is probably surprising that we can still establish these constraints in the current setting.

 In fact, a construction of the commutativity constraints using a categorical version of the classical Gelfand's trick already appeared in \cite{Gi1}.
-It was then claimed in \cite[\S 5.3.8, \S 5.3.9]{BD} (but without proof) that (a modification of) Ginzburg's constraints coincide with the commutativity constraints from fusion products.
+It was then claimed in \cite[\S 5.3.8, \S 5.3.9]{BD} (but without proof) that (a modification of) Ginzburg's construction coincides with the construction via the fusion product.
 Therefore, we do have candidates of the commutativity constraints even in mixed characteristic.
-The problem is that it is not clear how to verify the properties they suppose to satisfy, without using the fusion interpretation.
+The problem is that it is not clear how to verify the properties they suppose to satisfy (e.g. the hexagon axiom), without using the fusion interpretation.

-Our new observation is that the validity of these properties is equivalent to a combinatoric formula in the theory of affine Hecke algebras.
-Namely, in \cite{LV,Lu2}, Lusztig and Vogan introduced, for a Coxeter system $(W,S)$ with an involution, certain polynomials $P^\sigma_{y,w}(q)$, similar to the usual Kazhdan-Lusztig polynomials $P_{y,w}(q)$ (\cite{KaLu}).
+Our new observation is that the validity of these properties is equivalent to a numerical result for the affine Hecke algebra.
+Namely, in \cite{LV,Lu2} Lusztig and Vogan introduced, for a Coxeter system $(W,S)$ with an involution, certain polynomials $P^\sigma_{y,w}(q)$ similar to the usual Kazhdan-Lusztig polynomials $P_{y,w}(q)$ (\cite{KaLu}).
 Then it was conjectured in \cite{Lu2} that if $(W,S)$ is an affine Weyl group and $y,w$ are certain elements in $W$,